Alejogb1/job-board/blog-data/what-programming-language-is-used-in-arl-files-for-tezos.md

 id: "what-programming-language-is-used-in-arl-files-for-tezos"
 ---

-Alright, let's dive into the specifics of .arl files within the Tezos ecosystem.
+, let's dive into the specifics of .arl files within the Tezos ecosystem.
 I recall a rather challenging project involving optimizing smart contract deployments where I had to get intimately familiar with these files.
 The answer isn't a straightforward one, as .arl files aren’t associated with a specific, conventional programming language in the way that, say, python files are.
-Instead, they represent an intermediate format, typically stemming from *compilation outputs*.
-More precisely, they hold the *Micheline* representation of a Tezos smart contract's code.
+Instead, they represent an intermediate format, typically stemming from _compilation outputs_.
+More precisely, they hold the _Micheline_ representation of a Tezos smart contract's code.

 Think of it like this: you write a smart contract using a high-level language (like SmartPy, Ligo, or Archetype).
 This code is then processed through a compiler—essentially, a translator—that transforms it into Michelson, the low-level instruction set that the Tezos virtual machine directly understands.
 This Michelson representation, however, isn’t always stored directly as raw text.
 Instead, it is often expressed in a structured, JSON-like format called Micheline.
 And that’s exactly what a .arl file houses—the Micheline representation of the compiled Michelson code.

-So, to answer the question explicitly, there isn't *a* programming language used directly in .arl files.
+So, to answer the question explicitly, there isn't _a_ programming language used directly in .arl files.
 The content is derived from the process of compiling contract code written in languages such as SmartPy, Ligo, or Archetype. .arl is essentially the intermediate format and it stores the result of this translation in Micheline form, which is not technically a programming language on its own.
 To get a feel for it, it might be helpful to consider it an assembly language representation of contract code for Tezos.
 It's the form that sits between the high-level code you write and the low-level bytecode that executes.
 This design approach is not unique to Tezos; it mirrors common patterns in compiler design where you often have intermediate representation (IR) before machine code.

 Now, let’s get into some code to illustrate these points.
 Suppose we have a very simple contract written using the SmartPy language, a Python-based DSL for Tezos.
 Here’s a snippet: